kc-ml2/captioning_edgedevice/README.md

 Image Captioning Client–Server Inference System
 ==============================================

-This repository provides a simple client–server architecture for image captioning with a persistent (warm) model server.
+This repository provides a simple client–server architecture for image captioning with a warm GPU-resident model server.

-The server loads the model once and keeps it resident in GPU memory, while the client sends images via HTTP and receives generated captions.

 ------------------------------------------------------------
 Repository Structure